COUNTY BOARDS OF COMMISSIONERS (EXCERPT)

 Act 156 of 1851

-(a) Name of each facility to which an improvement is made and a description of the conservation improvement.
+(a) Name of each facility to which an improvement is made and a description of the energy conservation improvement.

 (4) If energy conservation improvements are made as provided in this section, the county board of commissioners shall report to the department of treasury, by July 1 of each of the 5 years after the improvements are completed, only the actual annual energy consumption of each facility to which improvements are made.
 The forms for the reports required by this section shall be furnished by the department of treasury.